tna113/rnts/README.md

   - when using `()` for the callback function, you do not need specify this
     - ie. `.map((value) => ( <View/> ))`
 - shortcut to cast a string into a number: prefix the variable you want to cast into a number with a `+`
+- debugging the application & developer menu
+  - pressing `d` on metro builder terminal
+  - select stop debugging (this will open a tab in your browser where you can inspect and view console logs)